astralien3000/aversive--/README.md

 `make test_sasiae`

 ### AVR
-The AVR tests needs you to have an arduino Mega2560 connected to the computer.
+The AVR tests requires an Arduino Mega2560 to be connected to the computer.
 The board will be automatically programmed with different unit tests.

 `make test_avr`